matter-labs/zksync-era/prover/docs/04_flow.md

   end
 ```

-Core exposes an API, and Prover repeatedly polls this API, fetching new jobs and submitting ready proofs.
+Core exposes an API, and Prover repeatedly polls this API, fetching new batch proof jobs and submitting batch proofs.

 ## Core side of workflow